 Your learning will take place in a range of different settings, from scheduled teaching in lectures and small group tutorials, to self-study and peer group learning (for example preparing and delivering presentations with your classmates).

-Birmingham Business School has invested in The Birmingham Experimental Economics Laboratory (BEEL) which was founded in 2012 and enables economics experiments to take place on campus.
+In 2012, Birmingham Business School founded and invested in The Birmingham Experimental Economics Laboratory (BEEL) which enables economics experiments to take place on campus.
 The laboratory focuses on research into individual and strategic decision making and students are actively encouraged to participate in these experiments.

 Studying at degree-level is likely to be very different from your previous experience of learning and teaching.
 You will be expected to think, discuss and engage critically with the subject and find things out for yourself.
 We will enable you to make this transition to a new style of learning, and the way that you are assessed during your studies will help you develop the essential skills you need to make a success of your time at Birmingham.

 You’ll be assessed in a variety of ways, and these may be different with each module that you take.
 You will be assessed through coursework which may take the form of essays, group and individual presentations, laboratory-based work (depending on your chosen degree) and formal exams.

 Throughout the degree, you will receive timely, constructive feedback on your work to help you progress and address any areas that may require attention.
 This will include written feedback on your assessments, class feedback sessions and discussions with your tutor.